You’ve probably seen a million photos of snow in 2014 already, so we thought we’d take a break from that to look at some snow from history!

 A look at another great machine: Here’s some powder getting trucked off of 8th Avenue at Garfield Place by a “sno-go machine.”
-This photo from the Brooklyn Public Library was taken in 1947, but not during the more famous blizzard that shut down the city in December — this was another pretty nasty storm that occurred earlier that year, in February.
+This photo from the Brooklyn Public Library was taken, but not during the more famous blizzard that shut down the city in December — this was another pretty nasty storm that occurred earlier that year, in February.

 And check out this plow from the ’40s getting to work near the arch at Grand Army Plaza, in another photo from the Brooklyn Public Library.
 Doesn’t quite match the garbage trucks of today, outfitted with their massive plows and tire chains.

 The view from above, in another photo from the ’40s via the Library, is much more serene.

 With this run of alternate side parking suspensions we’re experiencing, we wouldn’t be surprised if this car, snowbound on Park Place between 5th and 6th Avenues is still there.
 Photo via Brooklyn Visual Heritage.